bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 .. tip:: More information on module workflow you can find at the :ref:`Modules` page.

 The *Streaming component* is essential in SJ-Platform.
 The data is fed to the system, transported between modules and exported to an external storage via streams.
-It is streaming that makes possible such platform features as exactly-once processing, parallelism, fault-tolerance, horizontal scalability
+It is streaming that makes possible such platform features as exactly-once processing, parallelism, fault-tolerance, horizontal scalability.

 The data can be received from different sources.
 Currently, the platform supports obtaining data from TCP sockets and Kafka.